-Voice-over presentations create a better learning experience because it’s a more engaging way to learn.
+Voice-over presentations offer a better learning experience because they are a more engaging way to learn.

-Adding voice-over to your presentation may seem isn’t as difficult as you think!
-Once you have your slides ready, there’s just a few extra steps you’ll need to take to add narration.
+Now, you may assume adding voice-over to your presentations is complicated.
+However, it isn’t as tricky as you probably think!
+Once you have your slides ready, there are just a few extra steps you’ll need to take to add narration.

-In this blog, we’ll share 4 ways to do a voiceover presentation, including voice over Google Slides, PowerPoint, screen recording, and the Presentation lesson feature on Thinkific
+In this blog, we share four ways to do a voiceover presentation – voice-over Google Slides, PowerPoint, screen recording, and the Presentation lesson feature on Thinkific.

-Most computers have a built-in microphone that sort of get the job done, but we recommend headphones or a USB Microphone to improve the quality of your voiceover.
+Before we get into the options, let’s quickly cover the only ground rule regarding recording voice-overs: Don’t sacrifice sound quality.
+Viewers are willing to put up with rough visuals but don’t forgive poor sound.
+Most computers have built-in microphones that sort of get the job done, but we recommend headphones or a USB Microphone to improve the quality of your voiceover.

 4 ways to do voice-over presentations

-There are two main routes you can take to record voice over for your presentation:
+There are two main routes you can take to record a voiceover for your presentations:

-You may want to use PowerPoint or Google Slides to add voice over to each slide that plays as students make their way through the presentation.
-PowerPoint has recording functionality built-in, but with Google Slides there are extra steps involved with recording your audio, then uploading it to google drive before you can embed on each slide.
+You may want to use PowerPoint or Google Slides to add voiceover to each slide that plays as students make their way through the presentation.
+PowerPoint has recording functionality built-in, but with Google Slides, some extra steps are involved with recording your audio, then uploading it to Google Drive before you can embed it on each slide.

 Use this list to skip to your preferred voice-over narration method:

-- How to do voice over Google Slides
+- How to do a voice-over on Google Slides

-- How to do voice over PowerPoint (Microsoft Office)
+- How to do a voice-over on PowerPoint (Microsoft Office)

 - How to do a voice-over screen recording

-Google Slides doesn’t have built-in functionality to record over your slides, but it can still accomplish the same thing with an extra step.
-You can add voiceover to google slides by uploading an audio file saved in Google Drive to each slide.
+Google Slides doesn’t have built-in functionality to record your slides, but you can still accomplish the same with it with an extra step.
+You can add voiceover to Google Slides by uploading an audio file saved in Google Drive to each slide.

-For this option, all you’ll need is Google Slides, and a computer with microphone.
+For this option, all you need is Google Slides and a computer with a microphone.

-Step 1: Create your audio files for each slide and upload it to google drive
+Step 1: Create your audio files for each slide and upload them to Google Drive.

-Tip: organize your files with a naming convention.
+Tip: Organize your files with a naming convention.
 You’ll need to locate these files in the next step.
-To keep organized, use a naming convention for your audio files, including Course, Lesson, and Slide numbers.
+To keep them organized, following a naming convention for your audio files, including Course, Lesson, and Slide numbers, helps.